vigna/sync-cell-slice-rs/README.md

 [![Latest version](https://img.shields.io/crates/v/sync-cell-slice.svg)](https://crates.io/crates/sync-cell-slice)
 [![Documentation](https://docs.rs/sync-cell-slice/badge.svg)](https://docs.rs/sync-cell-slice)

-Sometimes, multiple threads needs to access a place or an element of a slice without atomic operations because the absence of data races is guaranteed externally (e.g., each threads writes to a different element of the slice).
+Sometimes, multiple threads need to access a place or an element of a slice without atomic operations because the absence of data races is guaranteed externally (e.g., each thread writes to a different element of the slice).

 This small crate implements a solution based on a [`SyncCell<T>`] newtype with base type [`Cell<T>`].
 Contrarily to [`Cell<T>`], [`SyncCell<T>`] can be shared